Journées du Matrimoine 2025: follow in the footsteps of great women in Paris and the Île-de-France region

 Registration

-Isabelle Hoarau-Joly, will talk about traditional herbal teas from La Réunion.
+Isabelle Hoarau-Joly will discuss traditional herbal practices from Réunion.

 Registration